 I am writing another historical novel set in Kingsbridge in the sixteenth century, the time of Queen Elizabeth I. There were people all over Europe who wanted to kill the Queen, and many assassination plots, so the people around her set up an espionage system to catch those sixteenth century terrorists.
 This was the beginning of the British secret service that eventually gave us James Bond.
-Provisionally titled A Column of Fire, it will be published in late 2017.
+Titled A Column of Fire, it will be published in September 2017.

 Is Kingsbridge and its cathedral real?

 The historical background in ‘Pillars’ is authentic but Kingsbridge and its people are fictional.
 The cathedral was partly inspired by both Wells and Salisbury cathedrals.
 Kingsbridge is located roughly where the present-day town of Marlborough in Wiltshire is.